SchoolOfCode/environment_variables_frontend/README.md

 <br>

 ## Challenges and how we overcame them
 There were numerous challenges on this project, mostly because we are a team of junior developers grappling with new technologies.
-In general, we used our skills at navigating documentation and parsing error messages
+In general, we used our skills at navigating documentation and parsing error messages.

 **Next.js and Leaflet**
-- Using Next.js and Leaflet together was a challenge because
+- Using Next.js and Leaflet together was a challenge.
+The advantage of Next.js is the server-side rendering (SSR) it offers.
+We wanted our app to take advantage of SSR as it would improve our Search Engine Optimisation (SEO) and make navigating through pages a seamless experience.
+We chose Leaflet due to its simplicity compared to the Google Maps API and felt that we could incorporate it into our app better.
+However, we soon learnt that Leaflet does not support SSR.
+In the interest of time, since we had made a lot of progress learning about Leaflet and implementing it into our app, we decided against switching to the Google Maps API.
+Instead, we found a solution online which allowed the Leaflet map to be rendered in a Next.js app.
+We set the map's SSR value to be 'false' which removed the incompatibility errors.